Economy of South Africa: Black Economic Empowerment

 The government's Black Economic Empowerment policies have drawn criticism from the Development Bank of Southern Africa for focusing "almost exclusively on promoting individual ownership by black people (which) does little to address broader economic disparities, though the rich may become more diverse."
 The System has also been criticised for placing lesser educated people in more important positions in the workplace and their failure to perform to the standards required has had an immense impact on the economy.

 Another criticism also includes that the system goes against the constitution's preaching of equality by having preference over people, not on merit, but for their skin colour and is considered the opposite of what many people fought for during the Apartheid era.
 Official affirmative action policies have seen a rise in black economic wealth and an emerging black middle class.

 An increasing number of black candidates who are supposed to be beneficiaries of affirmative action are dissociating themselves from it, largely because of the perception that the appointments are not based on merit.
 The policy has also been criticised for having a negative impact on employment levels as it is viewed as being more of an additional burden for employees than as a transformative agent for the unemployed.
 Particularity in an economy where a major cause of inequality has been a growing disparity of income within the majority black population divided along lines of employment.

 Gender Equality

 South Africans in general, regardless of race, hold what would be considered "traditional" stances on gender roles for men and women.
 The majority of the workforce is composed of males, while the majority of women do not participate.
-This viewpoint on males as "breadwinners" is very much in line with traditional African values across the continent.
 Additionally, females face a problem in terms of earnings, with 77% of women earning the same as their male counterparts.
 However, more women are becoming part of the agricultural workforce (55%) as of 2012, marking a move towards modernisation for women's participation in the economy.

 South African legislation is strongly geared to promoting gender equality in the workplace.
 This is characterised by several comprehensive government programs and organisations that provide resources and services to females, both adult and adolescent.
 Such initiatives include the Employment Equity Act, No. 55 of 1988 (aimed at promoting women's participation in mainly private sector jobs).
 UNFPA South Africa is one such promoter of these policies and programs.
 Internally, the South African government has founded the Commission for Gender Equality.
 The commissions main focus is on securing adequate education and job training for women who are disenfranchised or otherwise at a disadvantage when attempting to enter the workforce.